-As a mobile clinical decision support tool, Redivus guides healthcare providers through the diagnosis and treatment of time-critical medical events.
+As a mobile clinical decision support app, Redivus guides healthcare providers through the diagnosis and treatment of time-critical medical events.
 Whether it’s immediately responding to a cardiac arrest or stroke, or recognizing the signs of sepsis, Redivus Health supports practitioners with instant guidance and the confidence to make difficult clinical decisions.

-“We knew our platform could be useful in critical access hospitals, and places like Sheridan County prove it is making a difference for patients in rural areas.
-We’re excited to have Sheridan County Hospital on board, leading the way by using innovative mobile technology to benefit their community.”
+“We knew our platform could be useful in critical access hospitals, and places like Sheridan County prove it is making a difference for patients in rural areas,” Dunn continues.
+“We’re excited to have Sheridan County Hospital on board, leading the way by using innovative mobile technology to benefit their community.”

 “For a smaller facility, you may not see critical cases routinely, so that makes it more challenging,” says Amanda Volchko, Sheridan County Hospital Physician Assistant.
 “You have the training and you have the medical knowledge, but it might be the first Code Blue you’ve seen in 6 months, so it’s nice to have a tool like the Redivus app to help keep you focused.”